Topological Feature Vectors for Chatter Detection in Turning Processes: Method

 Another method for featurizing persistence diagrams is Carlsson's four Coordinates \cite{Adcock2016} with the addition of the maximum persistence \cite{Khasawneh2018}, i.e, the highest off-diagonal point in the persistence diagram.
 The basic idea of Carlsson's coordinates is to utilize polynomials that (1) respect the inherent structure of the persistence diagram, and (2) that are defined on the persistence diagrams' off-diagonal points.
 Specifically, these polynomials must be able to accommodate persistence diagrams with different numbers of off-diagonal points since the persistence diagrams can vary in size even if the original datasets are of equal size.
 Further, the output of the coordinates must not depend on the order in which the off-diagonal points of a persistence diagram were stored.
 The resulting features can be computed directly from a persistence diagram $X$ according to

 where $d_{\rm max}$ is the maximum death time, $b_i$ and $d_i$ are, respectively, the $i$th birth and death times, and the summations and maximum are each taken over all the points in $X$.

 In order to utilize Carlsson coordinates, we compute the persistence diagrams from the embedded accelerometer signals and randomly split the data into training ($67\%$) and testing ($33\%$) sets.
-We then computed all five coordinates for each diagram, and utilized SVM to train a classifier.
+We then computed all five coordinates for each diagram, and utilized SVM, Logistic Regression, Random Forest and Gradient Boosting to train a classifier.
 The feature vectors that we tested were all $\sum\limits_{i=1}^5{\tbinom{5}{i}}$ combinations of these coordinates, where the term inside the summation is $5$ choose $i$.
 This revealed which combination of features yielded the highest accuracy in each iteration.
-The classification results for all of the different feature vectors are reported in Tables~\ref{tab:2-2.5inch_case_CC_results_RBF_Kernel}--\ref{tab:3.5-4.5inch_case_CC_results_RBF_Kernel} in the appendix.
+The classification results for all of the different feature vectors are reported in Table~\ref{tab:result_carlsson_coordinates} in the appendix.
 However, in the results section we utilize the feature vectors that yielded the highest accuracy when we compare the classification results of Carlsson coordinates to the other featurization methods.

-\subsection{Kernels for Persistence Diagrams}
+\subsubsection{Kernels for Persistence Diagrams}

-In addition to featurization methods, many kernel methods have also been developed for machine learning on persistence diagrams \cite{Reininghaus2015,Kwitt2015,Zhao2019,Kusano2016, Kusano2017, Carriere2017c,Kusano2018}.
-As an example, we choose to work with the kernel introduced by Reininghaus et~al.~\cite{Reininghaus2015} which is defined for two persistence diagrams $X$ and $Y$ according to
+In addition to featurization methods, many kernel methods have also been developed for machine learning on persistence diagrams \cite{Reininghaus2015,Kwitt2015,Zhao2019,Kusano2016, Kusano2017,Carriere2017c,Kusano2018}.
+As an example, we choose to work with the kernel introduced by~\cite{Reininghaus2015} which is defined for two persistence diagrams $X$ and $Y$ according to

 where if $z=(x,y)$, then $\hat{z}=(y,x)$, and $\sigma$ is a scale parameter for the kernel that can be used to tune the approach. for this study we investigated two values for this parameter: $\sigma=0.2$ and $\sigma=0.25$.